Head of School

 Dennis Escobedo, Administrative Assistant, has enjoyed working at Sequoyah since 2000.
 He has been the coach of the girls’ basketball team for four years.

-K-8 School Secretary
+K-8 School Office Manager, Operations

 A New Yorker at heart, Patricia Han moved to the Los Angeles area with her husband, Rob, and their young children in 2007, where she adjusted to year-round sunshine.
 She has worked in several independent schools in the NYC area as a teacher and a school counselor.
 Her last position was as Counseling Psychologist in Brooklyn where she provided counseling and crisis management to middle school students diagnosed with language-based learning disabilities.
 Patricia received her BA from Smith College in Education and Child Study, and Italian Language and Literature and earned her MEd in Counseling Psychology at Teacher’s College, Columbia University.
 She is inspired by the dedication and passion of Sequoyah’s teachers and is grateful for the supportive and loving friends they have become during her years in the Sequoyah community.

 Debbie Deems is thrilled to be a part of the team at Sequoyah’s high school.
 She spent 14 years at Sequoyah with her children – Kathleen, Rory, and Maeve.
 As a parent, she volunteered countless hours doing everything from co-chairing the auction to sitting in for Betty Chavez in the K-8 main office; and she brings the organizational skills she demonstrated as co-chair of the Parent Resources Committee for eight years.
 Debbie is also very involved in National Charity League and has volunteered over the last six years with her daughter Maeve for more than 100 hours annually at local philanthropies.
 In her previous life, she was Executive Director of the California Commission for Economic Development and Finance Director of Leo McCarthy’s U.S. Senate Campaign.